VLSI-EDA/PoC/README.rst

 .. seealso::
-   :doc:`Running one or more testbenches </UsingPoC/Simulation>`
+   `Running one or more testbenches <http://poc-library.readthedocs.io/en/latest/UsingPoC/Simulation.html>`_
       The installation can be checked by running one or more of PoC's testbenches.
-   :doc:`Running one or more netlist generation flows </UsingPoC/Synthesis>`
+   `Running one or more netlist generation flows <http://poc-library.readthedocs.io/en/latest/UsingPoC/Synthesis.html>`_
       The installation can also be checked by running one or more of PoC's synthesis flows.